Medicare relief payments

 If you ceased practice operations as a result of the COVID-19 pandemic, you are eligible to use these funds as long as you care for individuals with possible or actual cases of COVID-19.
 Care does not have to be specific to treating COVID-19.
 HHS broadly views every patient as a possible case of COVID-19.
 The payments are intended to be used to prevent, prepare for, and respond to coronavirus.
 The funds are to reimburse for health care expenses or lost revenues attributable to coronavirus.
 If a physician does not have lost revenues or increased expenses due to COVIID-19 equal to the amount funded, then the funds must be returned.
 As a condition to receiving these funds, practices must agree not to seek collection of out-of-pocket payments from a COVID-19 patient that are greater than what the patient would have otherwise been required to pay if the care had been provided by an in-network provider and abstain from “balance billing” any patient for COVID-related treatment.

 As part of the CARES Act, CMS expanded its accelerated and advance payment program.
-If you obtained a loan through this program, you will be required to start paying back the loan 120 days after receiving the loan and will need to pay back the full amount of the loan 210 days after receiving the loan.
-If you do not pay back the full amount by the time CMS requests full payment (within 31 days of a request) you will be charged accruing interest at a variable Treasury rate (9.625% as of April 21).
-Read more from CMS.
-The AMA has developed a list of FAQs on the program.
+CMS suspended this program on April 26, 2020.
+However, due in part to the AADA’s advocacy, on Oct.
+1, 2020, President Trump signed a Continuing Resolution which extended both the period before repayment begins and the period before the balance must be repaid, reduced the recoupment percentage, and lowered the interest rate for payments made under the program to 4%.
+Without this new law, if you obtained a loan through this program, you would have been required to start paying back the loan 120 days after receiving the loan and would need to pay back the full amount of the loan 210 days after receiving the loan.
+If you do not pay back the full amount by the time CMS requests full payment (within 31 days of a request) you would have been charged accruing interest at a variable Treasury rate (9.625% as of April 21).

 Additional COVID-19 business management resources